datsfilipe/dotfiles/README.md

 ## Description

+> Note: The wallpapers I use are here: [https://drive.google.com/drive/folders/walls](https://drive.google.com/drive/folders/1WnRYODfInBXOFI8MJjBgD2rFTosjzVRh?usp=sharing).

 This repository contains personal configuration files for Linux-based systems, specifically tailored for NixOS.
 This is where I do my rices =D

 If you wanna see my past rices, take a look [here](https://myrices.datsfilipe.dev) (this website is awful, I know.
 I'll improve it soon).

 ## Installation

+> An observation: There's probably a better and easier way to do this installation, so if you know a better way, please let me know, I'm not an expert in NixOS.

 Some notes before we start: